OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow.md

 * Create New Import set table as shown above.
 * Import set table internal name should start with 'x_oph'.
-* Make sure you are creating import set table under OpsHub Integration Manager for ServiceNow application.
+* Make sure you are creating import set table under <code class="expression">space.vars.SITENAME</code> for ServiceNow application.
 * Make sure you are extending Import Set Row (sys_import_set_row) table.
 *   For every field in original table that needs to be written through synchronization, create one field in your import set table as shown below (No field is required for synchronizing attachment and comment.
 For work notes though, you need to create a field in import set table).